MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 |2007-11-06T00:00:00Z| 14|
 |2007-11-07T00:00:00Z| 62|

-The [bin()](./binfunction.md) function is the same as the [floor()](./floorfunction.md) function in many languages.
-It reduces every value to the nearest multiple of the modulus that you supply.
-This allows [summarize](./summarizeoperator.md) to assign the rows to groups.
+The [bin()](./binfunction.md) function is the same as the [floor()](kusto/query/floorfunction.md) function in many languages.
+It reduces every value to the nearest multiple of the modulus that you supply and allows [summarize](kusto/query/summarizeoperator.md) to assign the rows to groups.

 ### case()